mila-iqia/digit-detection/README.md

 `conda env create -f environment.yml`

+This will create a new conda environment with the libraries used for this project (i.e. pytorch, torchvision, etc.) called `digit-detection`.
 For more information on how to manage different environments, consult the [conda documentation](https://conda.io/docs/user-guide/tasks/manage-environments.html)

 ## Run Locally